albank1/pico-clock-green-python/README.md

 # MicroPython Pico-Clock-Green

-This is a fork built on excelletn work by the following:
+This is a fork built on excellent work by the following:

 > Dom Needham: Python port of the C code for the Waveshare [Pico-Clock-Green](https://www.waveshare.com/wiki/Pico-Clock-Green) product with support for MQTT (majority to be added) via the Pico W.